neeasade/neeapaste/python-django/README.md

 ### API
 GET		| result |	status
 --------|--------|---
-/paste/all	| all pastes and info in json format | no /paste/$id	| paste and information in json format | no /paste/$id/$property | paste property value | no
+/paste/all	| all pastes and info in json format | yes /paste/$id	| paste and information in json format | no /paste/$id/$property | paste property value | no
 /search?q=$text	| return all pastes in with matching $text in title or content in json format. | no